 Marsh v.
 Marsh, 949 S.W.2d 734 (Tex.
 App.
 Houston 14th Dist.
 1997)

 Wife was reluctant to remarry after incurring financial loss due to the decline in health and eventual death of her late husband.
 However, second husband agreed to provide for her financially if she were to marry him.
 In the prenuptial agreement, second husband agreed to transfer half of his assets to wife 30 days after their wedding.
-However, second husband never carried out this promise and wife sought enforcement of the agreement.
-Second husband challenged the validity of the agreement arguing that wife did not provide a disclosure of her financial obligations prior to entering in to the agreement.
+However, the second husband never carried out this promise and wife sought enforcement of the agreement.
+The second husband challenged the validity of the agreement arguing that the wife did not provide a disclosure of her financial obligations prior to entering into the agreement.
 The court ultimately concluded that the agreement was valid.
-In examining the validity, the court started with an analysis as to whether or not the agreement was unconscionable because, “lack of disclosure is material only if the premarital agreement is unconscionable.”
+In examining the validity, the court started with an analysis as to whether or not the agreement was unconscionable because “lack of disclosure is material only if the premarital agreement is unconscionable.”
 In concluding that that agreement was not unconscionable, the court did not even need to analyze the disclosure issue.
 So, this tells us that in Texas, financial disclosures are only considered by the court when an agreement is “unconscionable”.

 Waton v.
 Waton, 887 So.
 2d 419 (Fla.
 4th DCA 2004)

 The court ultimately decided that the former husband’s financial disclosure was sufficient.
-Even though some items in the list of assets attached to the agreement were listed as having unknown values, the court determined that the former husband was not attempting to conceal his assets from former wife and that the asset list gave former wife “such general and approximate knowledge of his property as to enable [the spouse] to reach an intelligent decision to enter into the agreement.”
+Even though some items in the list of assets attached to the agreement were listed as having unknown values, the court determined that the former husband was not attempting to conceal his assets from his former wife and that the asset list gave the former wife “such general and approximate knowledge of his property as to enable [the spouse] to reach an intelligent decision to agree.”
 Id., quoting Del Vecchio v.
 Del Vecchio, 143 So.
 2d 17, 21 (Fla.
 1962).
 So, this shows us that while financial disclosures in Florida need to be full, fair, and open, they do not need to be minutely detailed or exact.
-What the courts are really looking for in determining whether the disclosure is insufficient, is whether there has been an attempt to conceal assets from the other party.
+What the courts are looking for in determining whether the disclosure is insufficient, is whether there has been an attempt to conceal assets from the other party.